How to Choose a Social Media Posting Tool in 2026 (Checklist)

 Key workflow and collaboration capabilities to evaluate:

-- Combined editor that supports copy, suggested AI drafts, image assets, and video snippets in one canvas
+• A combined editor that supports copy, AI draft suggestions, image assets, and video snippets in one canvas

-- Version history and ability to compare versions or rollback
+• Version history with the ability to compare versions or roll back

-- Comment threads anchored to drafts or specific timestamps in videos, with @mentions and resolution tracking
+• Comment threads anchored to drafts or specific video timestamps, with @mentions and resolution tracking

-Test during a pilot by running a representative campaign through the tool: create assets, request approvals from two reviewers, and measure how long the process takes versus your current flow.
+Test during a pilot by running a representative campaign through the tool: create assets, request approvals from two reviewers, and measure how long the process takes compared to your current flow.

 Evaluate scale, speed, and automation for high-volume posting